Cord Cutting Guides, News, and Reviews

 See the latest plans for Cox Communications.

-Cox internet deals focus more on saving you money than anything else.
-You’ll have a variety of internet plans, speeds, and rates to choose from.
-Keep in mind that promotional pricing across all plans is available for new customers and are typically $15 to $26 cheaper than regular monthly rates.
+Cox’s internet deals focus more on saving you money than anything else.
+There are a variety of internet plans, speeds, and rates to choose from.
+Keep in mind that promotional pricing across all plans is available for new customers and is typically $20 to $36 cheaper than the regular monthly rates.

-Cox offers more options than many of its larger competitors.
-Both Spectrum and Verizon Fios offer just three internet-only plans, while Cox offers five distinct cable internet plans as shown above.
-Here’s a breakdown of the pricing and details of each plan:
+Cox offers more options than many of their larger competitors.
+Both Spectrum and Verizon Fios offer just three internet-only plans, while Cox offers five cable internet plans.

-With speeds up to 150 Mbps, the Internet Preferred plan has more speed than a medium-sized household like mine needs — we stream all day (for background noise), and I have video conferences most days of the week.
-The standard rate is a bit high, $83.99 a month, but you’d only pay this rate after the first 12 months.
-(There’s a good chance you call the retention department to renew your deal when it ends.)
+With speeds up to 150 Mbps, the Internet Preferred plan has more speed than a medium-sized household like mine needs — we stream all day (for background noise), and I have videoconferences most days.
+The standard rate is a bit expensive ($83.99 per month), but you’d pay this rate only after the first 12 months.
+(You can call the retention department to try to keep your promotional rate.)

-It’s important to note that Cox’s wider selection of internet-only plans come with higher price tags.
-Depending on your location and coverage availability, you may find faster speeds and lower monthly rates with providers like AT&T, Xfinity, and Verizon Fios.
-For example, Xfinity’s highest-tiered plan is similar to the offerings of Cox’s Gigablast plan but costs $15 less a month.
-A benefit to Cox’s more expansive range of plans is that there’s a plan for all types of households.
-You can upgrade or downgrade your plan as your household changes and avoid paying for more speed than you need.
+It’s important to note that Cox’s wider selection of internet-only plans may translate to higher prices when compared to those of some of their competitors.
+Depending on your location and coverage availability, you may find that providers like AT&T, Xfinity, and Verizon Fios offer faster internet speeds at lower monthly rates.
+For example, Xfinity’s highest-tiered plan is similar to Cox’s Gigablast plan but costs $15 less per month.
+A benefit to the wider range of Cox internet plans is that there’s a plan for all types of households.
+You can upgrade or downgrade your plan as your household and needs change.

 If you decide to end your contract early, you will have to pay an early termination fee (ETF) of up to $120.
-This is the lowest ETF I’ve seen for a major provider like Cox; many providers like Frontier and Mediacom can charge up to $200-450 for prematurely ending a contract.
+This is the lowest ETF I’ve seen for a major provider; other providers, like Frontier and Mediacom, can charge anywhere from $200 to $450 for prematurely ending a contract.

-Aside from your monthly internet rate, you may be responsible for monthly equipment rentals depending on the plan selected.
-Cox charges a monthly fee of $10.99 to rent a modem from them.
-You could buy your own cable modem to skip the additional fee, but be sure to check that it’s a Cox Certified Cable Modem before making a purchase.
+Aside from your monthly internet rate, you may be responsible for a monthly equipment rental fee, depending on your plan.
+Cox charges $12.99 per month to rent a modem and router.
+(Actually, it’s a gateway — a combined modem and router.)
+You could buy your own cable modem to avoid the additional fee, but be sure to verify that it’s a Cox-certified cable modem before making a purchase.

-There’s no doubt Cox offers great speeds for streamers, provided you avoid the 10 Mbps plan, but the pricing is on the higher end once the first-year promotional pricing ends.
-Fortunately, Cox’s variety of plans gives you more chances to save money whether you’re looking for an internet-only plan or a bundle.
-And having low ETFs is comforting if you find yourself in a moving situation sooner than you planned.
+There’s no doubt that Cox offers great speeds for streamers, but the pricing is on the higher end once the first-year promotion ends.
+Fortunately, Cox’s variety of plans gives you more chances to save money, whether you’re looking for an internet-only plan or a bundle.
+And having a low ETF is comforting if you find yourself needing to move or change providers sooner than you planned.

-Cox offers good perks for people who are always online and on-the-go like me — access to public Wi-Fi, free cybersecurity, and a modem that blankets your entire home with a strong Wi-Fi connection.
-All in all, Cox can keep any sized household safe and connected online whether you’re at home or on-the-go.
+Cox offers good perks for people who are always online and on the go like me — access to public Wi-Fi hotspots, free cybersecurity, and a gateway that blankets your entire home with a strong Wi-Fi connection.
+All in all, Cox can keep any size household connected and safe online.